Just Say No: Standard UW Prison

 gloryetc

 The other new card that assists this strategy is Starfield Mystic.
 My aforementioned proclivities towards enchantress builds got me to notice this card from the beginning, but sadly the typical enchantress build hasn't really come together yet.
 GW Enchantress doesn't really have a payoff outside of Dawn of Hope, and losing the Teferis and Narsets just doesn't seem worth it.
-I love me some Satyr Enchanter, but the typical Bogles builds aren't powerful enough compared to the controlling variety.
+I love me some Satyr Enchanter, but the typical Bogles builds aren't powerful enough compaRed to the controlling variety.
 Most of the white-based enchantment removal spells feel BARELY too expensive, but suddenly have tons of value with Starfield Mystic.
 Even if the Mystic gets removed by an early Shock or Wizard's Lightning, that's still a turn "off" against aggro strategies which is often just enough time to get the more expensive spells online.

 Our lack of creatures also makes our board wipe both surprising and effective.
 Time Wipe may feel a bit clunky, but hear me out on this one.
 Because of the way we're playing, there's often only one creature we truly care about keeping on the battlefield: Starfield Mystic.
 The deck runs much more smoothly when we have one.
 So having a board wipe that we can strategically use as an instant with Teferi's help that also lets us keep the Mystic on the board is well-deserved.